az123zx123/ChamanzarPipeline/docs/source/index.rst

 and offers a *simple* and *intuitive* API.

-Check out the :doc:`usage` section for further information, including how to :ref:`Connecting files` the project.
+Check out the :doc:`usage` section for further information, including how to :ref:`Connecting` the project.

 .. note::